wp-plugins/wordbooker/readme.txt

 == Changelog ==

+= Version 1.8.6 : 29/06/2010 =
+- Added support for Iframe Like/Share buttons.
+- Added Faceboox "Fan"/ Like Multi-widget.
+- Fixed problem with Graph API classes clashing with other Facebook related plugins.
+- Fixed a bug in the image handling functions.
+- Fixed a bug where selecting "show FB like / Share" buttons but not selecting where to show them hid the post.
+- Changed a couple of class definitions to fix clashes with other Facebook related plugins.

 = Version 1.8.5 : 20/06/2010 =
 - Changed the json_decode handling in the Facebook GRAPH API to remove dependencies on Json 1.2.1